Bellarmine College of Liberal Arts

 The Critical Language Scholarship (CLS) Program is a fully-funded overseas language and cultural immersion program for American undergraduate and graduate students with the goal of broadening the base of Americans studying and mastering critical languages and building relationships between the people of the United States and other countries.

-Amount: The CLS Program fully funds the costs of participating in its overseas institutes, including intensive overseas group based language courses, room and board, U.S. academic credit issued through Bryn Mawr College, domestic and international airfare.
+• CLS fully funds the costs of participating in its overseas institutes, including intensive overseas group-based language courses and room and board

 No Previous Study Required